LIGHTWEIGHT MATERIAL. HEAVY-DUTY PROTECTION.

 Ready for a lightweight apron with high-performance radiation protection?
-It’s here: Scatter Sentry™, the newest radiation protection material exclusively from Bar-Ray Products.
+It’s here: Scatter Sentry™, our bi-layer product—the newest material exclusively from Bar-Ray Products.

-Our latest innovation, Scatter Sentry™, joins Bar-Ray’s collection of radiation protection aprons—Prestige, Starlite, Truelite and Cost Cruncher—to provide our newest shielding material yet.
+This latest innovation, Scatter Sentry™, our bi-layer product, joins Bar-Ray’s collection of radiation protection options—Prestige, Starlite, Truelite, and Cost Cruncher—to provide our newest shielding material yet.
 There’s plenty to love about Scatter Sentry™:

 - Meets current ASTM, IEC and DIN guidelines.

 - IEC 61331-1 (2014) compliant.
 IEC compliant aprons are somewhat heavier than equivalent non-compliant aprons.
 To be truly compliant, manufacturers must follow IEC apron protection coverage and size criteria.